panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekThree.md

 ### Work done this week:

 - Understanding the code base. (mainly template-generation )
-- We will be using GERBIL for all evaluation purposes, I intend to create the script for converting the datsets we have to the format accepted by GERBIL and then let it calculate the scores.(By file upload mechanism)
+- We will be using GERBIL for all evaluation purposes, I intend to create the script for converting the datasets we have to the format accepted by GERBIL and then let it calculate the scores.(By file upload mechanism)
 - Literature Survey.

 ---